What if there was a way to save money on electricity in Singapore without switching the air conditioner off?

 It might be tempting to save by getting a cheap, obscure brand of air conditioner, or to forego any warranties.
 Our suggestion is that you don’t.

-You may end up spending more on a good unit, but a lousy one will cost you more if you need to wholly replace the unit.
-Also, it is not cheap to call in a technician repeatedly (and you will be doing that if you go cheap).
+You may end up spending more on a good brand-name unit, but a lousy one will cost you more if you need to wholly replace the unit.
+Also, it's not cheap to call in a technician repeatedly (and you will be doing that if you go cheap).

 By Ryan Ong